 It uses three discs that house round blades underneath that spin fast to cut facial hair.
 Think of it as a miniature grass cutter for the beard.

-High end shavers offer pivoting all directions for maximum traction on the skin.
+High-end shavers have cutting heads that pivot all directions for maximum traction on the skin.

-The main selling point for a rotary would be the compact size that easily gets around spots on the face a foil would have trouble with.
-Areas like the neck or chin.
+The main selling point for a rotary would be the compact size that quickly gets around spots on the face a foil would have trouble with—areas like the neck or chin.

-Remington says that foil heads better suited for men who have stronger hair growth.
+Remington says that foil heads better suited for men who have more substantial hair growth.

 These tools are ideal for men who don’t shave every day because it is capable of tackling multiday beard growth.

-Whereas a foil razor should be used in a linear motion, a rotary has to be used in a clockwise motion to follow the motion of the blades.
-If you make the mistake of using a linear motion it will pull and tug facial hair.
+Whereas a foil razor should be used in a linear motion, a rotary has to be used in a clockwise motion to follow the movement of the blades.
+If you make the mistake of using a linear motion, it will pull and tug facial hair.

 When choosing between these two, it’s all about compromise.
-While a rotary is great at shaving close quarters, a foil is better on wide open spaces.
+While a rotary is excellent at going around tight quarters, a foil is better on wide-open spaces.
 It’ll be able to shave the cheeks better than a rotary.